Class ContentType

 quoted-pair := "\" CHAR

-This class is similar to MimeType and JavaMail's ContentType class, but the following differences exist:
+This class is similar to Activation's MimeType and JavaMail's ContentType classes, but the following differences exist:

 • This class is more lenient than (certain implementations of) MimeType.
 It will accept content types that are not strictly valid, but that are commonly found.
 E.g. it will accept content types with an extra semicolon at the end.